oroinc/documentation/commerce/admin_guide/landing_commerce/inventory/inventory/warehouses.rst

 After you :ref:`created several warehouses <user-guide--inventory--warehouse--create>` in the **Inventory > Warehouses** section, you should enable and prioritize them to ensure that OroCommerce uses the most efficient and recommended strategy for inventory updates that happen during the Store operations.

+.. note:: The ability to configure warehouses is only available in the Enterprise edition.

 To enable and prioritize warehouses:

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).